philippeitis/cpsc312-project/README.md

 listify -> sum -> add
 ```

 More examples of other features not explored here are covered in [More CLI Examples](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#more-cli-examples).
-For an overview of the parameters available when using the `search` and `path` commands, go to [CLI, REST API Parameters](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#cli-rest-api-parameters).

 ### Appendix
+This section provides additional examples of using the CLI, which demonstrate additional features.
+We also cover the REST API and how it is tested, and provide an overview of all the parameters which can be used in both the CLI and REST API.

 #### More CLI Examples
 If you misspell a command, the CLI will offer to correct it and run the corrected version:
 ```console